example42/example42.github.io/_posts/2026-01-16-announcing-pabawi-a-web-frontend-to-classic-infrastructures.md

 *Puppet reports view, with run times and number of affected resource.*

-## Free installation service
+## Free installation service (time limited)

 Pabawi is easy to integrate in your existing Puppet / Bolt infrastructure and has contextual setup instructions for each integration, but if you want help in trying it in your infrastructure, example42 offers a launch special, time limited, **free installation service**, no strings attached.

 In a shared screen call we can setup Pabawi with you, either using its container image or via npm.

-We want to test and validate it in different conditions, collecting users feedback and suggestions.
+We want to test and validate it in different conditions, collecting users' feedback and suggestions.

-Just contact me on [LinkedIN](https://www.linkedin.com/in/alessandrofranceschi/) for planning a call: half an hour should be enought to set it up and see how it works.
+Just contact me on [LinkedIN](https://www.linkedin.com/in/alessandrofranceschi/) for planning a call: half an hour should be enough to set it up and see how it works.

 Alessandro Franceschi